icecube/icetray-public/docs/info/ssh_keys.rst

 =================================

 This page describes how to connect to github repositories from the cobalts.
-The primary way that github syncs with git repositories is through ssh which is the same method used to connect to the cobalts.
+The communication protocol used by both github and the cobalts is ssh.
 The easiest way to connect to github from the cobalts is to create a public/private key pair on your laptop and then use that same key pair to connect to both the cobalts and github using an ssh-agent.

 Generating a key pair on your laptop
 ------------------------------------